How to Make Milk Kefir and its Health Benefits

 • When I don’t have enough fresh milk at home or don’t have time to refresh the milk kefir, I fill the jar with milk and put it in the fridge.
 This slows down the fermentation process, allowing the milk kefir to remain for up to 48 hours instead of 24 hours outside the fridge.

-• If you don’t have an airlock on hand, you can also use a cloth and rubber band to cover the jar.
+• If you don’t have an airlock on hand, you can also use a cloth and a rubber band, or loosely screwed cap to cover the jar.

 • You can let the milk kefir ferment for another 1 to 2 days in a bottle after you strain the kefir grains (whether in the fridge or not depends on the ambient temperature).
 To prevent too much pressure from building up, I loosen the cap every day.

-• A rule of thumb: you need 100 grams of milk kefir grains for one litre of milk, or 1 cup of milk kefir grains for 10 cups of milk.
+• A rule of thumb: you need 100 grams of milk kefir grains for one liter of milk, or 1 cup of milk kefir grains for 10 cups of milk.

 • Do not let your kefir grains come into contact with untreated metals like iron, copper, aluminum, and such.
 Untreated metals can damage the kefir grains.
 Use a plastic or stainless steel strainer.